Trump Border Czar Defends School, Church Raids As Agencies Target Chicago - UrduPoint

 It said he was ordering ICE to raise the arrest numbers from a few hundred a day to at least 1,200 to 1,500, citing people with knowledge of internal briefings.

+ICE later reported making 956 arrests on Sunday, the largest single-day number since Trump's inauguration.
+There were no details on where the arrests were made.

-ICE reported making a total of 593 arrests on Friday and 286 arrests on Saturday.
-In the 2024 federal fiscal year, it averaged around 310 per day, according to agency data.
+It had reported 593 arrests on Friday and 286 on Saturday.
+It averaged around 310 per day in the 2024 federal fiscal year, according to agency data.

 ICE announced Sunday on X that it had joined five other federal agencies in "enhanced targeted operations" in Chicago "to enforce U.S. immigration law and preserve public safety and national security by keeping potentially dangerous criminal aliens out of our communities".